jimhigson/oboe.js/writing/main/5_Implementation.md

 because the tests may focus on the tokenisation more clearly without having to observe its results though another layer.
-For JSONPath matching we might consider the unit test layer of the test pyramid (figure \ref{testpyramid} p.\pageref{testpyramid}) is split further into two sub-layers.
+For JSONPath matching we might consider the unit test layer of the test pyramid (figure \ref{testpyramid} p.\pageref{testpyramid}) to be split into two further sub-layers.
 Arguably, the upper of these sub-layers is not a unit test because it is verifying more than one unit, the tokeniser and the compiler, and there is some redundancy since the tokenisation is tested both independently and through a proxy.
 However, a more purist approach